Continental, Speedster, & Spyder!

 Page 4

-A factory scene showing workers operating a spot welding maching.
+A scene showing workers operating a spot welding maching.

 Porsche Continental!